 1. Attract new customers

 I don’t care how old your business is, there are always opportunities to attract new customers.
-The good news is there are always new people are always moving into your area.
+The good news is there are always new people are always moving into your area with a moving service.
 New housing brings new people to the area.
 Have you seen some new home developments pop up recently?
 New homes, townhomes, apartment complexes?
 Chances are, yes.
 And sadly, there are probably people who have lived in your area who have never even visited your business, despite how long you’ve been there.

 Strategies that work to attract new customers include: